je-suis-tm/graph-theory/Epidemic Outbreak project/README.md

 The model we use for SARS is a deterministic model without stochastic features.
 It has many variations such as SIS (where recovered patients can still get infected due to virus mutation), SEIR (the virus targets at people with certain genes or features).
 You will find more at <a href=https://institutefordiseasemodeling.github.io/Documentation/general/model-overview.html>Institute for Disease Modelling</a>.
 There are plenty of literatures on SARS epidemic modelling with more advanced models.
 They introduce other variables like quarantined patients and super spreaders.
 You will find them in the further reading section.
 The choice of SIR comes from the constraint of the data.
 Data is the new oil, no?
 There is only so much offered by WHO.

 Now that we set up the differential equations in the dynamic system, we should get hands on the modelling.
-Crude birth rate α  and crude death rate γ are acquired from <a href=http://data.un.org>United Nations Statistics Division.
+Crude birth rate α  and crude death rate γ are acquired from <a href=http://data.un.org>United Nations Statistics Division</a>.
 This is one of the best databases and datamarts I have ever seen across all the free data sources.
 In contrast to WHO, UN deserves some credit for the clean-cut CSV format.
 Though we need to convert α and γ from annual rate to daily rate before leveraging them.
 Thus, the unknown parameters are infection rate β, fatality rate δ and recovery rate ε.
 They will be estimated by non-linear least square method.
 The cost function is computed via the sum of squared standardized error by <a href=https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method>Nelder-Mead algorithm</a>.

 The perfect fit of in-sample data for Hong Kong and Singapore is splendid.
 Both recovered patients and virus-caused death have indicated an exponential growth.
 However, the dynamic system seems to miss the spike of currently infected population before its downfall.
 Unfortunately, WHO didn’t keep track of recovery data until April 4th, 2003.
 As usual, we can never get the data dating from the real T0.
 This is the result of modelling on data from T+N. And the fatality rate δ of both is approximately 2%.
 The underlying δ implies the probability of the daily death from infected population compared to the final rate of 10% to 20%.